 Infrared vs. White Flash

-Use the full array of Moultrie game camera settings to customize your final product.
+Use the full array of Moultrie game camera settings to customize shots.
 Follow your model-specific owner's manual to find out how to access setting options on your particular Moultrie camera, as well as how to modify those settings.
 In the "Setup Date/Time" screen, adjust the settings to reflect the current date and time.
 Change this whenever Daylight Savings Time occurs, as this is not automatically changed.
 If your Moultrie camera prints out the temperature on pictures, you can access the "Temperature" screen to change the reading to either Fahrenheit or Celsius.
-The "Image Delay" screen will allow you to set the delay between pictures if the game stays within the camera's range.
+The "Image Delay" screen allows you to set the delay between pictures if the game stays within the camera's range.
 Reference your owner's manual to find out more model-specific settings.

 Once mounted, turn the camera's switch to the "On" position to initiate power.
 Either with the "Mode" button, or on the "Mode" dial (this will differ based on your camera's model), select the "Auto" mode.
 Once you have done this, your camera will begin to take pictures based on the parameters you previously chose in the camera settings.